 “My folks’ll never get divorced.
 Will you, Mom?”

 “Never, honey.”
-She hugged Stu, which is what he wanted, and then he was crying, too.
+She hugged Stu, which is what he wanted.
+Then he was crying, too.
 I felt really lucky to have such good friends.

 Once Scott was up and had eaten a humongous breakfast, we went off with Stu to explore the woods.
 We spent the whole day playing King of the Mountain and swimming in the lake.
 Before dinner, we rode into town to buy sodas.
 No one was around, so we went to the garage, where Wayne was back to work, pumping gas.
 He indicated we should hide at the side of the garage, finally coming over once he had a break from customers.